 Items that cannot be dropped off:

 - Asthma inhalers

 The FDA asks that people do not simply throw away or flush opioids down the toilet.
 Some opioids are an environmental safety hazard if they’re not disposed of properly.
 Check out the FDA’s guidelines for disposing of medications to learn how you can safely discard prescription drugs if you can’t get to a drop-off site.

 How You Can Help End the Opioid Crisis

-Participating in events like National Drug Take Back Day is one way you can help end the opioid crisis.
-“Over the last two years, our nationwide Drug Take Back Day has recovered 3.7 million pounds of prescriptions drugs,” said President Donald Trump at the 2019 Rx Drug Abuse and Heroin Summit on April 24.
+Participating in events like National Drug Take-Back Day is one way you can assist in ending the opioid crisis.
+“Over the last two years, our nationwide Drug Take-Back Day has recovered 3.7 million pounds of prescription drugs,” said President Donald Trump at the 2019 Rx Drug Abuse and Heroin Summit on April 24.